hcorona-zz/diversity-inclusion/event-planning.md

 - [ ]  Providing childcare, or listing local childcare providers/options
     - [ ]  Offer financial support for childcare.
     - [ ]  Build it into your budget: Link it to sponsorships or add an option to the registration, e.g.: &quot;Donate $20 to help with childcare costs.&quot;

+## Social Events - Inclusion
+- [ ]  :apple: Make all attendees aware that it is their responsability to provide an inclusive enviroment.
+For example, by following the suggestion in the [SIGACCESS Accessibility conference planning Appendix C](http://www.sigaccess.org/welcome-to-sigaccess/resources/accessible-conference-guide/#communicating)
+- [ ]  :apple: When talking to someone, do not assume their gender.
+- [ ] :apple: Ensure ASL Interpreters and/or any other attendee assistant can attend all social events.

 ## Social Events - Alcohol-Free Events